Umbrina ronchus: Habitat and behaviour

 Umbrina ronchus is found in inshore waters off sandy beaches and sheltering among rocks, from 20 to 200 m depth.
 The juveniles are mainly found in close to the shore, but unlike other sciaenids they are not normally found in estuaries.
 Its prey is small decapods, molluscs, worms and other benthic invertebrates.

 Fisheries

 Umbrina ronchus is of minor commercial importance and is normally sold fresh.

 Taxonomy

-The type location of Umbrina ronchus is the Canary Islands and in a recent study specimens from the Canary Islands and South Africa were compared.
-The researchers concluded that the South African specimens represented a different taxon and they suggested resurrecting Umbrina robinsoni as the name for this taxon as the form occurring off South Africa and in the western Indian Ocean.
+The habitat location for Umbrina ronchus is the Canary Islands and in one study, specimens from the Canary Islands and South Africa were compared against one another.
+The researchers concluded that the South African specimens represented a different taxon, and they suggested resurrecting Umbrina robinsoni as the name for this taxon as the form occurring off South Africa and in the western Indian Ocean.
 In addition, there is some doubt about the occurrence of this species in tropical West African waters as specimens identified as this species are considered more likely to be Steindachner's drum Umbrina steindachneri.